 Here are a few of the most common questions we get about our system on our solar home:

 Why ground-based solar panel poles instead of roof-mounted?
 We want the flexibility to rotate and tilt the solar panel arrays based on the time of year.
 This gives us the ability to maximize our solar power on cloudy days by manually pointing each solar array directly at the sun.
 It’s not an automated process, but adjustments are easy.

 Have we ever run out of solar power?
 Not yet, and we’ve lived here for almost three years.
 With our fast-charging 48v lithium batteries, we have never run out of power – or even come close.
 On sunny days, which are typical in Arizona, we’re usually at a 100% state of charge by 8:30 or 9:00am and do not tend to drain the batteries during daylight hours.

 How did you figure out how much solar energy to install?
 Before going solar, we used this handy solar load calculator for the basis of our estimate.
 We over-estimated in many areas to ensure we had enough solar power.
 A lot of this is an educated guess, and whenever possible, over-estimate on the solar calculator.
 As it turns out, we needed more solar panels than we thought, but fewer batteries.

 Do you have air conditioning?
 There is no air conditioning or heat in this house.
 However, it’s extremely well insulated and even on the coldest nights (temperatures in the teens), it stays at about 60 degrees inside.
-It gets warm during hotter days, but with a couple of windows open, or even a portable air conditioning unit running off of our solar system, it stays perfectly comfortable.
+It gets warm during hotter days, but with a couple of windows open, or even a portable air conditioning unit or swamp cooler running off of our solar system, it stays perfectly comfortable.

 Our Water System